wmyw96/FAIR/README.md

 test = [x4], [y4]
 ```

 Then we should set the hyper-parameters, the first two rows are standard in gradient descent training.
-The third row specify that `giters` number of generator gradient descent updates follows from `diters` number of discriminator gradient ascent updates, we found that `diters=3` and `giters=1` works good for most of the cases.
-The last row specify how we annea the temperature $\tau$ during training.
+The third row specifies that `giters` number of generator gradient descent updates follows from `diters` number of discriminator gradient ascent updates, we found that `diters=3` and `giters=1` work well for most of the cases.
+The last row specifies how we anneal the temperature $\tau$ during training.

 ```python
 hyper_params = {